Code-Institute-Submissions/recipes-1/README.md

 #### Quick intro about how these website work
  - If user new to these website they have to register first
  - if already existing user they can straightly login and access the recipes
- - if anything wrong about recipes user can edit that and they can get the credit
+ - user can edit and delete recipes only when they created their

 ### Features
 ### Existing Features